piepieonline/QuickEntityEditorPieMod/README.md

 * ZHMModSDK: https://github.com/OrfeasZ/ZHMModSDK/releases

 ## Caveats
-* This will only work on entities that have either fired a pin, or have been referenced by one - see 'Moving random entities' below for deployment-time workaround
+* This will only work on entities that have either fired a pin, have been referenced by one, or are an NPC - see 'Moving random entities' below for deployment-time workaround

 ## Installation instructions
 1. Find your QNE installation, and delete the `temp` folder